 Modern Urban Life as a Spectator Sport

 At the height of the Roman Empire, one of the central institutions was the circus.
-It is hard to describe what it might have been like – a complex, heterogeneous blend of carnival, spectacle, festivity, sexuality, ritual and gruesome violence.
-The central premise of the circus was the bloody spectacle – a veritable orgy of violence and bloodsport in the arena.
-“Bread and circuses,” as described by the Roman poet Juvenal, was how the Roman public was kept pacified and preoccupied – in their place.
+It is hard to describe what it might have been like — a complex, heterogeneous blend of carnival, spectacle, festivity, sexuality, ritual, and gruesome violence.
+The central premise of the circus was the bloody spectacle — a veritable orgy of violence and bloodsport in the arena.
+“Bread and circuses,” as described by the Roman poet Juvenal, was how the Roman public was kept pacified and preoccupied in their place.

 For, directly he saw that blood, he therewith imbibed a sort of savageness; nor did he turn away, but fixed his eye, drinking in madness unconsciously, and was delighted with the guilty contest, and drunken with the bloody pastime.
 Nor was he now the same he came in, but was one of the throng he came unto, and a true companion of those who had brought him there.
 Why need I say more?
 He looked, shouted, was excited, carried away with him the madness which would stimulate him to return, not only with those who first enticed him, but also before them, yea, and to draw in others.

-St. Augustine of Hippo, THE Confessions, Book VI, Chapter 8
+Book VI, Chapter 8

 The Star Trek episode Bread and Circuses depicts the gladiatorial games as a televised event in a modernized version of the ancient Roman empire

-Essentially, what was happening at the Roman circuses, I would suggest, was the ritualized traumatization of the Roman public.
-An exposure to violent spectacle such as the one at the circus induced trauma in the mind of the spectator to varying degrees.
-This, I would argue, is similar to the trauma experienced by a military combatant, though to a lesser degree.
-The end result is the same, however – PTSD or “post-traumatic stress disorder.”
-Arguably, anyone who experiences any form of trauma, experiences PTSD as a result.
-Only the degree differs, which depends on the degree of the trauma and the degree of impressionability of the traumatized victim.
+Essentially, I would suggest that what was happening at the Roman circuses was the ritualized traumatization of the Roman public.
+An exposure to violent spectacle, such as the one at the circus, induced trauma in the mind of the spectator to varying degrees.
+This, I would argue, is similar to the trauma experienced by a military combatant, though to a significantly lesser degree.
+The end result is the same, however — PTSD or “post-traumatic stress disorder.”
+Arguably, anyone who experiences any form of trauma experiences PTSD as a result.
+Only the degree differs, which depends on the degree of trauma and the degree of impressionability of the traumatized victim.

-I would suggest that PTSD occurs when the stress experienced due to trauma – the raised cortisol and adrenaline levels in the bloodstream and the activation of the body’s sympathetic nervous system in “fight-or-flight” mode – becomes entrapped in the body’s nervous and mucular systems for an extended duration.
-One replays the traumatic experience in one’s memory and dreams – one is haunted by it – and one continues to experience cortisol and adrenaline spikes in one’s bloodstream along with the unconscious activation of the sympathetic “fight-or-flight” response.
+I would suggest that PTSD occurs when the stress experienced due to trauma — the raised cortisol and adrenaline levels in the bloodstream and the activation of the body’s sympathetic nervous system in “fight-or-flight” mode — becomes entrapped in the body’s nervous and muscular systems for an extended duration.
+One replays the traumatic experience in one’s memory and dreams — one is haunted by it — and one continues to experience cortisol and adrenaline spikes in one’s bloodstream along with the unconscious activation of the sympathetic “fight-or-flight” response.

 Symptoms [of PTSD] may include disturbing thoughts, feelings, or dreams related to the events, mental or physical distress to trauma-related cues, attempts to avoid trauma-related cues, alterations in how a person thinks and feels, and an increase in the fight-or-flight response.

 Nowadays, even though we no longer have ritualized orgies of violence and bloodsport, such as at the circuses of the Roman empire, we are, nevertheless, perpetually exposed to violent spectacle in mass media.
-The modern media thrives on violent spectacle in everything – ranging from newspaper headlines and front pages (in the tradition of “yellow journalism,” popularized by media magnates William Randolph Hearst and Joseph Pulitzer), television crime shows, horror/crime/gangster/western movies (the most popular movie genres), video games, and social media internet sites.
+The modern media thrives on violent spectacle in everything, ranging from newspaper headlines and front pages (in the tradition of “yellow journalism,” popularized by media magnates William Randolph Hearst and Joseph Pulitzer), television crime shows, horror/crime/gangster/western movies (the most popular movie genres), video games, and social media internet sites.
 All of these media vehicles are invariably peppered with generous doses of (often gratuitous) sex and violence.